Quality of Life

 A population of 3600 maintains the “small-town” atmosphere that makes residing here so desirable.
 The streets are safe and clean, local businesses provide a stable financial base, and there is a great community spirit for all to enjoy.
 Located only an hour’s drive north of Redding, the City of Mt.
 Shasta has easy access to the excitement and amenities of nine counties within the area, while retaining its own identity as the recreational and cultural hub of the Shasta Region.

 A town with pioneer beginnings, Mt.
-Shasta is a scenic getaway, a sleepy retirement community, artists’ colony and tourism center.
+Shasta is a scenic getaway, artists’ colony, and tourism center.
+As a community, it’s vibrant and family-oriented with abundant outdoor recreation.
 With almost 26,000 visitors yearly, tourism is the major industry and largest contributor to local economy.
 The breathtaking scenery, delightfully different seasons, clean air and water, and unlimited recreational opportunities continue to attract people from all points of the compass.

 The City of Mt.
 Shasta is both 60 miles north of Redding and south of the Oregon border next to Interstate 5.
 Our valley is surrounded by pine-covered mountains with the snowy volcanic peak of Mount Shasta towering 14,162 feet high.
 The city limits is an area of 3.4 square miles, with an elevation of 3500 feet and sloping upwards.
 The sphere of influence extends about 41 square miles and is surrounded by the Shasta Trinity National Forest.